fraud critical risk

 Notable real-world cases

 FinCEN Advisory FIN-2021-A002 (2021).
-In March 2021, the Financial Crimes Enforcement Network issued FIN-2021-A002, documenting a surge in synthetic identity fraud tied to pandemic-era relief programs.
-The advisory described fraudsters using synthetic identities to obtain PPP loans, unemployment insurance, and CARES Act payments.
+In February 2021, the Financial Crimes Enforcement Network issued FIN-2021-A002, an advisory on financial crimes targeting COVID-19 Economic Impact Payments.
+It described fraudsters using stolen and fabricated identities to claim payments they were not entitled to, alongside related unemployment insurance and CARES Act fraud.
 FinCEN called on banks to file SARs when synthetic patterns were detected and provided red flags for institutions to embed directly into their monitoring programs.

 Federal Reserve Bank of Boston Research (2019).
 The Federal Reserve published "Synthetic Identity Fraud in the U.S. Payment System," the most comprehensive institutional analysis of the typology to date.
 The research documented the cultivation lifecycle, found that synthetic fraud accounts for the largest share of credit card fraud losses by dollar value, and estimated annual US losses above $6 billion.
 The report recommended SSN verification at the bureau level as a systemic countermeasure.
 Full report.